verhoffka/env-monitor/temp_hum_sensor/readme.md

 * calculate how long the stuff after the calculations to determine how long to sleep takes to make the run time more accurate
 * determine and report battery status
 * put the system to sleep to save battery
+* add to which the LED is connected in config.h and update pinModes with that parameter

 ## Done
 *